 We recognise that high self-esteem, confidence, supportive friends and good lines of communication with a trusted adult helps prevention.
-We will therefore raise awareness of child protection issues and equip children with the skills to keep them safe, this will include activities to improve their resilience.
-Children are taught to recognise when they are at risk and how to get help when they need it.
+We will therefore raise awareness of child protection issues and equip children with the skills to keep them safe; this will include activities to improve their resilience

 The school will therefore:

-- establish and maintain an environment and positive ethos where children feel secure, supported and are encouraged to talk, and are listened to, can learn, develop and feel valued. - ensure children know that there are adults in the school whom they can approach if they are worried or in difficulty. - include in the curriculum, activities and opportunities for PSHE which equip children with the skills they need to stay safe from abuse, develop resilience and that they know to whom to turn for help the curriculum covers - o friendships and relationships - o staying safe - o awareness of victims needs - Children are taught to recognise when they are at risk and how to get help when they need it.
-Norham St Ceolwulf's CE First School is a listening school and all children and young people are encouraged to speak to a member of staff when they are worried about any issues.
-If the school wish they could add comments about how students can report. - Support for those involved in a child protection issue
+- establish and maintain an environment and positive ethos where children feel secure, supported and are encouraged to talk, are listened to, can learn, develop and feel valued; - ensure children know that there are adults in the school whom they can approach if they are worried or in difficulty; - include in the curriculum, activities and opportunities for PSHE which equip children with the skills they need to stay safe from abuse, develop resilience and that they know to whom to turn for help.

+Support for those involved in a child protection issue